 Relax the "frozen in final state" constraints slightly, so an admin can use the API to update a container's state from Complete to Cancelled.

-#6 Updated by Eric Biagiotti about 1 month ago
+#6 Updated by Eric Biagiotti over 2 years ago

 Latest at: e1b8a1b0bdb46d0e162ef7794c06b08d0a5fffa5